paynl/woocommerce-plugin/README.md

   # Description

-  With the PAY. plugin you can easily add different payment methods to your WooCommerce webshop.
-You can go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#woocommerce for more documentation of our plugin.
+  The PAY. plugin lets you easily add different payment methods to your WooCommerce webshop.
+Go to https://www.pay.nl (Dutch) for an overview of all our features and services, you can also visit https://docs.pay.nl/plugins#woocommerce for more documentation of our plugin.

   - [Description](#description)
   - [Available payment methods](#available-payment-methods)